suarezalvarez/querysssb/README.md

 ```
 You need to have google chrome installed.

+## Settings
-Then you should create a file named `.env` in the root of the directory.
+You should create a file named `.env` in the root of the directory.
 Here you are going to store two environment variables that have
 your credentials for SSSB:

 ```bash